 (1) Just Getting Started Services

-• Drafting a cogent and up-to-date financial statement for use in your specific family law situation
+• Drafting – or just help in drafting – a cogent and up-to-date financial statement for use in your specific family law situation

 • Compiling the supporting documentation for your financial statement, including providing it in a shareable brief format